-The purpose of this program is to allow the operator to assign outstanding maintenance (MEL/CDL) items against a particular airframe so that whenever that aircraft is used by the Flight
+The purpose of this program is to allow the operator to assign outstanding maintenance (MEL/CDL) items against a particular airframe so that whenever that aircraft is used

-planning.
+impact on flight planning.
 For instance, some defects may impose a limit on the maximum altitude to which the aircraft may be flown, and this should, of course, prompt the dispatcher to cap the flight level used by the Flight Plan.

 The program automatically sorts the codes that are operational to the top of the list, and keeps track of the dates of all such entries so the age of any item is always available.